MagnusOpera/PresqueYaml/README.md

 * Extensible
 * It is small and easily maintainable

-⚠️ `PresqueYaml` does not offer serialization back to yaml.
-It is planned in future release!

 # 🧐 Key differences with Yaml 1.2
 Few list of differences.
 It's probably not exhaustive !